|Birthname||Nietzsche, Friedrich Wilhelm|

-His mental degeneration, apparently caused by syphilis, began with megalomania.
+His mental degeneration, at the time assumed to be caused by syphilis, began with megalomania.
 Nietzsche started to call himself a genius, the leading person of all millenniums and he claimed that all women loved him.
 He took on different identities - the Buddha, Alexander the Great, Caesar, Voltaire, Napoleon, Wagner - and danced naked in his room.
 In January 1889 he broke down in the street and tearfully embraced a horse which had been beaten.
-He was declared insane by doctors and taken back to Germany where he sat in a vegetative state until his death eleven years later, on 8/25/1900, Weimar, Germany.
+He was declared insane by doctors and taken back to Germany where he sat in a vegetative state until his death eleven years later, on 25 August 1900, Weimar, Germany.

 - friend relationship with Andreas-Salomé, Lou (born 12 February 1861).
 Notes: Nietzsche was in love with her and wanted to marry her

 - friend relationship with Burckhardt, Jacob (born 25 May 1818)